 Each Market Participant requesting an Unsecured Credit Limit shall submit an application to the CAISO in the form specified on the CAISO Website.
 The CAISO shall determine the Unsecured Credit Limit for each Market Participant in accordance with the procedures set forth in the applicable Business Practice Manual.
 The maximum Unsecured Credit Limit for any Market Participant shall be \$250 million.
 In accordance with the procedures described in the applicable Business Practice Manual, each Market Participant requesting or maintaining an Unsecured Credit Limit is required to submit to the CAISO or its agent financial statements and other information related to its overall financial health as directed by the CAISO.
-Each Market Participant is responsible for the timely submission of its latest financial statements as well as other information that may be reasonably necessary for the CAISO to conduct its evaluation.
-The CAISO shall determine the Unsecured Credit Limit for each Market Participant as described in Sections 12.1.1.1, 12.1.1.1.1, and 12.1.1.1.2.
+Each Market Participant is responsible for the timely submission of its latest financial statements as well as other information, including but not limited to information concerning all entities that are Affiliates or become Affiliates, that may be reasonably necessary for the CAISO to conduct its evaluation.
+The CAISO shall determine the Unsecured Credit Limit for each Market Participant as described in Sections 12.1.1.1, 1.2.1.1.1.1, and 12.1.1.1.2.

-Issued by: Charles A. King, PE, Vice President of Market Development and Program Management Effective: March 31, 2008
+Issued by: Laura Manz.
+Vice President, Market and Infrastructure Development

+Issued on: August 28, 2008